kaldeqca/smashorpassAI/README.md

 ---

-## 🚀 Getting Started

-To run this project locally, you will need a Google Gemini API key and a local web server.
+To run this project locally, you will need a Google Gemini API key.